 Contingency scenarios #1 and #2 have been effectively addressed by the parties and are no longer at issue.
 Furthermore, the addition of the extra breaker identified to mitigate contingency #1, will generally improve system stability even during times when Calvert City Power is not generating.
 This is a significant benefit to TVA as Calvert City Power will operate only approximately 1,000 hours per year.

-Contingency #3 represents an extremely remote and theoretical event that has never occurred on the subject 500 kV transmission lines during their approximate 30 years of operation.
-Furthermore, P&D’s research and discussions with NERC indicate that the STS should be classified as a Category D contingency under NERC guidelines and would therefore not be required to be studied under these guidelines.
+Contingency #3 represents an extremely remote and theoretical event that has never occurred on the subject 500-kV transmission lines during their approximate 30 years of operation.
+Furthermore, P&D’s research and discussions with NERC indicate that the STS should be classified as a Category D contingency under NERC guidelines.
+NERC guidelines do not normally require Category D contingencies to be mitigated.

 As illustrated by TVA having disconnected fast valving capability at Cumberland, by imposing contingency #3 on Calvert City Power’s proposed generation, TVA is requiring a more strict interconnection criteria than it imposes on its own existing generation.